Man pleads guilty to killing good Samaritan who intervened in domestic dispute

-But defense attorney Damon Colbert said he did not think Nash could get a fair trial under the current pandemic restrictions, with jurors unable to see his face during the proceedings.
-His attorneys also argued that they would struggle to pick an impartial jury and to respond tactically to jurors’ reactions if the panel wore face coverings.
+But defense attorney Damon Colbert said he did not think Nash could get a fair trial under the current coronavirus pandemic restrictions, with jurors unable to see his face during the proceedings.
+Nash’s attorneys also argued that they would struggle to pick an impartial jury and to respond tactically to jurors’ reactions if the panel wore face coverings.

 A request to delay the trial further was denied last week.